SIWSL (Sign in with SimpleLogin)

 (query) to avoid the access token

-will probably be replaced soon by the PKCE.
+will likely be replaced soon by the PKCE.
 Support for PKCE

-is on SimpleLogin roadmap.
-Its use will be transparent in SimpleLogin SDK, meaning that you don't need to change anything.
+is on the SimpleLogin roadmap.
+Its use will be transparent in the SimpleLogin SDK, meaning that you won't need to change anything.

 Standing on the shoulders of giants